-4 AMERICAS GOLD AND SILVER CORPORATION
+▲ AMERICAS GOLD AND SILVER CORPORATION

 The Company has a precious metal stream on the Relief Canyon gold project in Nevada, U.S.A. ("Relief Canyon" or the "Relief Canyon Project"), which is owned and operated by Americas Gold and Silver Corporation ("Americas Gold").
-Under the terms of the Stream, Sandstorm is entitled to receive 32,022 ounces of gold over a 5.5 year period beginning in the second quarter of 2020 (the "Fixed Deliveries").
-Under certain conditions, the starting date under the Fixed Deliveries may be extended by up to six months.
-After receipt of the Fixed Deliveries, the Company is entitled to purchase 4.0% of the gold and silver produced from the Relief Canyon Project for ongoing per ounce cash payments equal to 30%-65% of the spot price of gold or silver, with the range dependent on the concession's existing royalty obligations.
+Under the terms of the Stream, Sandstorm is entitled to receive 32,022 ounces of gold over a 5.5 year period which began in the second quarter of 2020 (the "Fixed Deliveries").
+After receipt of the Fixed Deliveries, the Company has agreed to purchase 4.0% of the gold and silver produced from the Relief Canyon Project for ongoing per ounce cash payments equal to 30%-65% of the spot price of gold or silver, with the range dependent on the concession's existing royalty obligations.
 In addition, Sandstorm will also receive a 1.4%-2.8% NSR on the area surrounding the Relief Canyon mine.